-Mahogany is quite popular material for bass guitars due to its ability to produce warm, full, and smooth sounding tone.
-And that’s why, both these basses are doing great job delivering the punchy growl with a great sustain.
+Mahogany is a quite popular material for bass guitars due to its ability to produce a warm, full, and smooth-sounding tone.
+And that’s why both these basses are doing a great job delivering the punchy growl with a great sustain.

 TRBX304 bass comes with a well-finished contours-shaped body that is nicely optimized for comfort, whereas the SR300E model has a compact and arched body design with elongated horns.

 To be fair, I find both these basses really great in terms of playing comfort, especially if you’re seeking long hours of play.

 Flexibility and the overall stability of the neck is another crucial factor that can completely change your bass guitar experience.

 The SR300E model comes with a 5-Piece Maple/Walnut Neck profile.
 It is a Bolt-on neck joint that provides you incredible smooth action.
 It is combined with a 24 frets Jatoba fretboard, which is almost as good as Rosewood but costs less.